CRYING OUT TO GOD IN PRAYER

 If I break my arm, I cry out in pain.
 If I experience the breaking of a relationship, my health, a job, or finances, I cry out in lament.
 Both are natural responses to pain.
 Both are valid human emotions.
-Both are honest reactions.
+Yes, both are honest reactions.
 Yet we don’t often make room in our lives for lament.

-The Old Testament Israelites sang about the full range human emotion in the Psalms: anger, trust, sorrow, despair, celebration, fear, longing, thanksgiving, anguish, joy, loneliness, beauty, praise, protest, love, doubt, promise, pleading, weariness, gratitude, insecurity, and hope.
+The Old Testament Israelites sang about the full range of human emotion in the Psalms: anger, trust, sorrow, despair, celebration, fear, longing, thanksgiving, anguish, joy, loneliness, beauty, praise, protest, love, doubt, promise, pleading, weariness, gratitude, insecurity, and hope.

-Lament was a daily part of their worship, woven through the fabric of their lives, yet 2,000 years later, we’ve grown to believe that lament reveals a lack of faith or little trust in God.
-Instead of expressing it, we push it away or swallow it down.
-But refusing to acknowledge our pain doesn’t mean it slips quietly into the night.
-Swallowed pain swells beneath the surface of our lives, bubbling up and out as anxiety, impatience, frustration or anger, separating us from God and sometimes sinking us into deep depression.
+Lament was a daily part of their worship, woven through the fabric of their lives.
+Yet 2,000 years later, we’ve grown to believe that lament reveals a lack of faith or little trust in God.
+Instead of expressing it, we push it away or swallow it down – but refusing to acknowledge our pain doesn’t mean it slips quietly into the night.
+Swallowed pain swells beneath the surface of our lives, bubbling up and out as anxiety, impatience, frustration, or anger, separating us from God and sometimes sinking us into deep depression.

-True lament isn’t an expression of weakness, whining, or self-pity, it’s an authentic expression of faith.
+True lament isn’t an expression of weakness, whining, or self-pity — it’s an authentic expression of faith.

 Pushing our pain aside, covering it up, or feeling shame because we feel it, diminishes our human experience.
 Even Jesus cried out in pain, “My God, my God, why have you forsaken me?”
 (Matthew 27:46b)

 If Jesus, God in human flesh, cried out in anguish in the garden of Gethsemane and from the cross, if he wept over Lazarus’ death, why do we feel it is faithless to lament?
 Why do we fear embracing what God so clearly expresses in His Word?